Bible verses that say Believers go to paradise immediately after death, to be with Jesus in heaven

 The spirit of Believers goes to be with Jesus in heaven.
 (2 Corinthians 5:8)

 Acts 7:56-59 – Stephen is received by Jesus.

-Jesus was ready to welcome Stephen into heaven at that moment.
-Stephen saw an “open gate,” not a closed one.
-He spoke in the present tense, expectantly with assurance.
+Clearly, Jesus was ready to welcome Stephen to heaven that moment.
+Stephen saw an”open gate.”
+He also spoke expectantly of Jesus welcoming him.

 Revelation 6:10 – Old Testament believers.

 They called out in a loud voice, “How long, Sovereign Lord, holy and true until you judge the inhabitants of the earth and avenge our blood?”